Announcement of open workshops on improving practice

 Historic environment practitioners are invited to participate in a series of free open workshops.
-These will explore ways in which the historic environment sector across England can increase the benefits of planning-led work for the public, store for the development sector and for the historic environment sector itself.
+These will explore ways in which the historic environment sector across England can increase the benefits of planning-led work for the public, for the development sector and for the historic environment sector itself.

-Each workshop will focus on a different aspect of understanding and sharing the significance of the historic environment and will cover the diverse needs of the built, order buried and underwater resource.
+Each workshop will focus on a different aspect of understanding and sharing the significance of the historic environment and will cover the diverse needs of the built, buried and underwater resource.

 Workshop discussions will lead to a report, to be published in April 2011, setting out a road map for change.

 Further details of the agenda for each workshop are available at www.archaeologists.net/Southport.
 Please let us know if you have any comments on these agendas by writing to the email address below.